0xadada/0xadada.github.io/_posts/2019-04-16-the-city-and-the-freezing-of-life.md

 Gibsons most powerful argument was wonderful:

-> The legendary urbanist Jane Jacobs once remarked that new ideas come from old
-> buildings, the types of places you can alter without permission because no one
-> cares about them.
-This is one reason why so many garage startups and garage
-> bands and artists spilling paint in discarded warehouse lofts have left their
-> mark on the world.
-The true creative class can’t afford to rent expensive new
-> studios.

 <figure class="quote">
   <blockquote cite="https://www.nationalreview.com/2019/04/san-francisco-decline-failed-government-policies/">
     "The legendary urbanist Jane Jacobs once remarked that new ideas come from